-More information: Browse the content of this course at https://codehs.com/course/21439
+More information: Browse the content of this course at https://codehs.com/course/24369

-Prerequisites: There are no official prerequisites for the CodeHS Web Design and Development course.
-The course is designed for students with some previous background in computer science.
+Prerequisites: The course is designed for students with some previous background in computer science.
 It is designed ideally for students who have an introductory knowledge of Javascript.
-Students who have completed the CodeHS Intro to Programming in Javascript or AP Computer Science Principles courses are eligible to complete this course.
+Students who have completed the CodeHS Intro to Programming in Javascript course are well situated to complete this course.
+If students do not have an introductory level of knowledge around JavaScript, teachers can add the JavaScript Bootcamp into the course from the supplemental content section.